stuylinux/stuylinux.org/_posts/package_search.md

 [Repology](https://repology.org/projects/) - which also makes those cool package listing displays that people embed in README.
 Another option is [pkgs.org](https://pkgs.org/).

+### The Rosetta Table

+The Arch Wiki has a splendid ["Rosetta" table](https://wiki.archlinux.org/title/Pacman/Rosetta) that lets you translate common tasks into various distro-isms!
+It's really helpful for any tasks that are more specific than querying.

 That's it!
 Have fun installing whatever you need!